 Oil change

-Jack up your car, unscrew the sump plug in your engine, making sure you’ve removed the oil cap and placed a suitable drain tray underneath to collect the used oil.
+The next step is to add axle stands to increase the level of safety.
+Then, you can get underneath and unscrew the sump plug in your engine, making sure you’ve removed the oil cap and placed a suitably deep drain tray underneath to collect the used oil.

-Next, remove the oil filter with the oil filter remover and wait for all the oil to drain out.
+Next, remove the oil filter with the oil filter remover tool (this can be messy, so don't wear nice clothes) and wait for all the oil to drain out.
+This can take several minutes to let it fully drain.
 When you’re ready, place the new oil filter in the same position, lightly wetting the rubber seal with new oil to give it a stronger seal.

-Run the engine for 10 minutes to allow the oil to circulate, then check to ensure the oil filter and sump plug are not leaking.
-After turning off the engine and allowing the oil level to settle, use the dipstick to ensure the oil is at the maximum.
+Run the engine for 10 minutes to allow the oil to circulate, then check to ensure the oil filter and sump plug are not leaking anywhere.
+After turning off the engine and allowing the oil level to settle, use the dipstick to ensure the oil is at or near the maximum, not beyond it.

 Tyre pressure/condition

 Incorrect tyre pressures can cause loss of performance, tyre wear, poor road handing and instability of the vehicle.
-So having the right pressure is an essential part of a basic service.
-Check our tyre pressure guide for more information.
+So checking the tyre pressure is an essential part of a basic service.

-You should also check the condition of your tyres, making sure they aren’t too worn and the tread depth meets the EU legal requirement of 1.6mm.
-For more information, and to learn how a 20p piece can help, check out our guide to tyre safety.
+You should also check the condition of your tyres, making sure they aren’t too worn and the tread depth meets the UK legal minimum requirement of 1.6mm.

 Replace car fluids